When Does Your Floor Need a Screen and Recoat?

 Frequently Asked Questions

 A hardwood floor screen and recoat in Atlanta typically costs $1.50 to $3 per square foot, making it significantly more affordable than a full refinish.
 The exact price depends on the size of the area, the current condition of the finish, and the type of topcoat applied.
-Oakerds Flooring provides free on-site estimates with upfront pricing.
+Oakerds Hardwood Floor Refinishing provides free on-site estimates with upfront pricing.

 A screen and recoat lightly abrades the existing finish with a fine mesh screen, then applies a fresh coat of polyurethane on top.
 It does not sand down to bare wood.
 A full refinish strips all finish and stain down to raw wood using progressively coarser sandpaper.
 Screen and recoat is faster, cheaper, and ideal when the finish is worn but the wood underneath is still in good shape.
 Our <a href="/blog-when-to-refinish-vs-replace-hardwood">refinish vs. replace guide</a> can help you decide.